 Perfect Roast Beef

-I can't even talk about it anymore.
-I'll just tell you how to make it.
+I can't even talk about how good this thing is anymore.
+I'll just tell you how to make it and we can move on.

 Perfect Roast Beef